Performing Trade Studies Using Analyzer and Astrogator

 Data Explorer Tool Bar

 Some trade study tools will automatically launch a default plot window when the trade study runs.
-Other plots can be created from the Add View dropdown menu.
+For other plots, you can create them from the Add View drop-down menu.

-There are multiple views that can be selected to visualize the data seen on the Table Page.
-You can choose views by clicking on Add View.
+There are multiple views that you can selecte to visualize the data seen on the Table Page.
+You can choose views by clicking Add View.
 You can build custom views or switch to Legacy Views.

 1. Close the 2D Scatter Plot that opened when you ran the trade study.